 The latest financial news and accounting tips from KWB.

-If you would like to spend less time organizing your records and more time growing your business, you should automate your document retention with Receipt Bank.
-Receipt Bank is a website application that extracts key information from your invoices and receipts and publishes it directly into Quickbooks Online (QBO).
-Integrates with QBO Some of the […]
+If you would like to spend less time organizing your records and more time growing your business, you should automate your document retention with Receipt Bank (now Dext).
+Receipt Bank (now Dext) is a website application that extracts key information from your invoices and receipts and publishes it directly into Quickbooks Online (QBO).
+Integrates with […]

 Wagepoint is an online payroll software that will meet all of your payroll needs.
 Wagepoint Features: Direct deposit CRA/WCB remittances T4 and T4A preparation Statutory Holiday calculations Record of employment (ROE) preparation Additional deductions Contractor payments Additional incomes Online pay stubs Integrates with QBO and TSheets Wagepoint also integrates with Quickbooks Online (QBO) accounting software. […]